neil4/RetroArch-Lite/README.md

   * Contact-area based input

 ### Control Notes
+* Android Launcher
+  * Long press a core to view its ROM history.
 * RGUI Menu
   * In Directory Settings, "Use Loaded ROM Path" will quickset a core-specific browser directory.
   * In Input Remapping, 'Select' displays the full keyboard mapping if a key is highlighted.
-  * Hold 'Start' to delete a highlighted core or shader preset.
+  * Hold 'Start' to delete a highlighted core, shader preset, or history entry.
   * 'L'/'R' sets any min/max value.
 * Touchscreen
   * On most overlays, tapping the screen center toggles the menu.